ebkr/r2modmanPlus/README.md

 - Profiles should behave as expected.
     - _Please let me know if you get any profile issues._
 - Fixed several other small issues.

-### 3.1.9
-- Fixed an issue where duplicate package listings would break the Online search functionality.

-### 3.1.8
-- Added GTFO support

 ## Screenshots